Codecademy/docs/content/react/concepts/components/components.md

 In React, components make up the UI of the application.
 Components are pieces of code that are reuseable and independent.
 Each component comes with 1 or 2 of the following things:

-- `state` - Data in a component expected to change over time
+- `state`: Data in a component expected to change over time
-- `props` - Data that can be shared from parent component to child component
+- `props`: Data that can be shared from parent component to child component

 ## Class Components